impermeable/waterproof-vscode/README.md

 ### Step 4: Update the args settings for Waterproof
 Still in the 'Extension Settings' within the setting `Waterproof: Args`.
 Click on the 'Add Item' button and
 For each of the following lines, click on the 'Add Item' button and enter the line.
-Each of the lines should be entered inividually.
+**Each of the lines should be added inividually.**

 ```
 --ocamlpath=/Applications/Waterproof_Background.app/Contents/Resources/lib